gnwl33/tictactoe/README.md

 ```
 expo start
 ```
-Using the Expo Developer Tools, you can run it on an (iOS) simulator or by scanning the QR code with your phone's camera (provided you've downloaded the Expo app).
+Using the Expo Dev Tools, you can run it on an (iOS) simulator or by scanning the QR code with your phone's camera (provided you've downloaded the Expo app).